toreau/DateTime-Format-Human-Duration-Simple/README.md

         # serial_comma => 1,                    # optional, default is 1 (true)
     );

+## duration

+Returns the current [DateTime::Duration](https://metacpan.org/pod/DateTime::Duration) object, which is used by this class behind the scenes to generate the localized output.

+## formatted\_duration

+Returns the locale specific string describing the span of the duration in question.

 # What is the "serial comma"?

 The "serial comma", also called the "oxford comma", is an optional comma before